pivotal/docs-tap/learning-center/portal-rest-api/session-management.md

 ## <a id="associate-sessions-with-user"></a>Associating sessions with a user

 When the workshop session is requested, a unique user account is created in the training portal each time.
-This can be identified through the use of the `user` identifier returned in the response.
+You can identify this account by using the `user` identifier, which is returned in the response.

 The front end using the REST API to create workshop sessions can track user activity so that the training portal associates all workshop sessions created by the same user.
 Supply the `user` identifier with subsequent requests by the same user in the request parameter: